 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 Google Flights has long been my go-to site for searching for cheap flights.
-Now they’ve introduced Google Hotels, a simple search engine for finding and booking hotels and vacation rentals.
+But Google also has Google Hotels, a simple search engine for finding and booking hotels and vacation rentals.

 Google Hotels also has a bunch of filter options for your search.

 One thing to note, if you search for “Just Deals” you’ll only see hotels that are priced below what you would normally expect for that specific hotel.
-So you may not be seeing the cheapest hotel.
+So you may not necessarily be seeing the cheapest hotel in the area.

 For some locations or dates, vacation rentals may not be available, so you won’t see that option in the search.